Selecting Fall Courses

 STEP 2: Sign Up for Additional Courses

-In addition to taking math and science classes, you should, if possible, take a course (or two) that will satisfy a USC GE requirement.
+In addition to taking math and science/programming classes, you should, if possible, take a course (or two) that will satisfy a USC GE requirement.

 - GENERAL EDUCATION

-Engineering students can satisfy the following GE Categories: A, B, C, or D.
+Engineering students should choose from the following GE Categories: A, B, C, or D.

 Note: AP & IB Scores can help you satisfy some of USC’s General Education Categories.